Ā mātou mahi

 Creating a foundation for hauora.

-This phase is set out some detail in this plan, and includes creating mechanisms for whānau voice, establishing processes for influencing health sector commissioning, developing an approach to localities that works for Wairarapa and developing a dashboard to monitor Crown activity related to hauora in our rohe.
+This phase is set out some detail in our strategic plan, and includes creating mechanisms for whānau voice, establishing processes for influencing health sector commissioning, developing an approach to localities that works for Wairarapa and developing a dashboard to monitor Crown activity related to hauora in our rohe.

 Matariki 2026